A2604294/google-homepage/README.md

 This is my attempt at making a copy of the homepage of Google.
+From The Odin Project https://www.theodinproject.com/courses/web-development-101/lessons/html-css?ref=lnav.